Hoosiers improve their GSR for third straight year

-To help generate the financial resources necessary to pursue these priorities, Glass has eliminated nearly half of the positions on the senior staff he inherited (4 of 9) freeing up well over a half million dollars; improved private fundraising, including securing the largest gift in the history of IU Athletics: $40 million from Cindy Simon-Skjodt for the upcoming renovation of Assembly Hall; renegotiated a lucrative 10-year multimedia rights agreement with Learfield Sports; and negotiated a $3 million agreement to play Penn State at Fed-Ex Field, among other innovative revenue generating initiatives.
+To help generate the financial resources necessary to pursue the department's priorities, Glass has eliminated six of the eight senior staff positions he inherited freeing up over a million dollars; improved private fundraising, including securing the largest gift in the history of IU Athletics: $40 million from Cindy Simon-Skjodt for the upcoming renovation of Assembly Hall; renegotiated a lucrative 10-year multimedia rights agreement with Learfield Sports; and negotiated a $3 million agreement to play Penn State at Fed-Ex Field, among other innovative revenue generating initiatives.
 As a result of Glass's relentless focus on improving the game day football experience in and around Memorial Stadium, football attendance in Glass' first year as AD increased by 32%, the third largest one year percentage increase in average attendance in the country that year and the highest IU attendance since 1992.
 These attendance gains have been maintained and, in fact, a new attendance record was set in 2010.
 Indiana led the Big Ten in increased football attendance in 2012.
 Again focusing on preserving and improving the game atmosphere in Assembly Hall, in his first year Glass helped to double men's basketball student season ticket sales to the most in the conference- propelling Indiana to the 11th highest total attendance in the country and second highest in the conference.
-In 2011-2012, men's basketball attendance increased again as IU Athletics sold more student-season tickets (7,632) than any other program in the country and overall attendance ranked first in the Big Ten and sixth nationally.
+In 2012-2013, men's basketball attendance increased again as IU Athletics sold more student-season tickets (12,400) than any other program in the country and overall attendance ranked first in the Big Ten and sixth nationally.